 Click here for the Statutes of the International Economic Association.

 The IEA is in effect a federation of national academic associations or committees representing the economists of each country.
 It does not have individual members.
-Its Member Associations at the present time number 62 (including eight associate members and one regional member).
+Its Member Associations at the present time number 68 (including thirteen associate members).
 This does not however mean that economists from countries which are not represented by a Member Association do not take part in the IEA's work and meetings.
 In the implementation of each project, invitations are sent to those individuals or research institutes - regardless of nationality - which appear in the circumstances to be best qualified to make a serious contribution to the study of the subject chosen.

 The IEA is governed by a Council, composed of representatives of all Member Associations as well as a limited number of co-opted members.
 The Council meets triennially when it reviews the general policy of the Association and elects the President and other Officers and members of the Executive Committee for a three-year term of office.